-In this example, we presented the basic idea behind CFAR detectors.
-In particular, we explored how to use the Phased Array System Toolbox to perform cell averaging CFAR detection.
+In this example, we presented the basic concepts behind CFAR detectors.
+In particular, we explored how to use the Phased Array System Toolbox to perform cell averaging CFAR detection on signals and range-doppler images.
 The comparison between the performance offered by a cell averaging CFAR detector and a detector equipped with the theoretically calculated threshold shows clearly that the CFAR detector is more suitable for real field applications.

 Mark Richards, Fundamentals of Radar Signal Processing, McGraw Hill, 2005